akmad/openlmis-report/README.md

-# OpenLMIS Reports Service
+# OpenLMIS Report Service
-This repository holds the files for the OpenLMIS Reports Independent Service.
+This repository holds the files for the OpenLMIS Report Independent Service.

 ## Prerequisites
 * Docker 1.11+